MarketSquare/rf-prompt-forge/README.md

 ### The Problem: Generic LLMs are Not Robot Framework Experts

-When a newcomer asks a generic LLM for help, the answer is often outdated (recommending `SeleniumLibrary` over `Browser`), incomplete, or missing best practices.
+When a newcomer asks a generic LLM for help, the answer is often outdated, incomplete, or missing best practices.
 This leads to a frustrating start for new users.

 ### The Solution: A Self-Updating Prompt Generation Engine